Exploring the Impact of Microlensing on Gravitational Wave Signals: Biases, Population Characteristics, and Prospects for Detection: Discussion and Conclusion

 \item The correlation study reveals a strong correlation between the microlens parameters and the luminosity distance.
 Specifically, the parameter $y$ exhibits a significant anti-correlation with the distance, reaching values exceeding $90\%$ in certain cases.
 Moreover, we observe that the correlations between the microlens parameters and GW signal parameters are generally opposite in nature.
 For instance, a positive correlation of $M_\mathrm{Lz}$ with a GW signal parameter often implies an anti-correlation of $y$ with the same parameter.
 Recovering microlensed GW signals using an unlensed waveform model introduces strong degeneracies among the source parameters, particularly when the microlensing effects are significant and slowly varying, such as in the bottom-right corner of the long-wavelength regime (\Fref{fig:f_ML_cplot_for_Mlz_vs_y}).
 These degeneracies exhibit a highly nonlinear relationship with variations in the microlens parameters.
 In other words, our analysis indicates that microlensing can lead to a rotation of the correlation among different pairs of parameters.

-\item Recovering microlensed GW signals with unlensed GW signals can lead to significant bias in the estimated parameter values, particularly when the microlenses belong to the wave-dominated zone.
+\item Recovering microlensed GW signals with unlensed GW signals can lead to significant bias in the estimated parameter values, particularly when the microlenses belong to the wave-dominated zone, where $f\tau_{\rm d}\sim 1$.
 Among intrinsic parameters, the in-plane spin components, particularly the precession effective spin $\chi_\mathrm{p}$, are most affected, suggesting a degeneracy between the effects of microlensing and the modulations arising from spin-induced precession.
 With SNR~$\sim50$, the errors increase for longer signals (lighter binaries) and can even exceed $>90\%$ in cases such as $(M_\mathrm{Lz},~y)=(10^2~{\rm M}_\odot,~1)$, which is a modest representative of microlensing through an intermediate-mass-black-hole (IMBH).
-In addition, chirp mass and mass ratio can also be significantly affected.
-Although their relative errors is mostly within $10\%$, it can even exceed $50\%$ in some cases.
+This suggests that any signal showing signs of precession must also be analysed for the presence of microlensing signatures to avoid any erroneous claims regarding the presence of precession.
+However, vice-versa may not be true, i.e., it is unlikely that the presence of precession can bias microlensing searches.
+This is because the parameter space of unlensed signals always falls within the subset of the microlensed parameter space.
+Hence, unless significant waveform systematics are involved in inferring the precession of a signal, such biasing is not expected.
+In addition, other intrinsic parameters related to binary component masses, chirp mass and mass ratio, can also be significantly affected.
+Although their relative errors is mostly within $10\%$, it can even exceed $50\%$ when microlensing effects are strong.
 Moreover, KS-statistics show higher sensitivity of the posterior distribution to microlensing effects compared to the recovered best-fit values.

 \item Among extrinsic parameters, the recoveries of luminosity distance are affected the most.
 In contrast, the trigger time and the sky-position parameters, RA and Dec ($\alpha$ and $\delta$), are the best-recovered source parameters.
 This is expected since the localization of GW sources is mainly based on the observed time delays between each pair of interferometers and microlensing does not significantly affect them.